CIT28/Caprice-H/relating/README.md

 Junction/Associative Table: used for many-to-many ex. an authored table with author_id + book_id.

 Keys make it easier to connect tables, avoid confusion, and keep the data clean without extra duplicates.

+## '1:N Subqueries'
+A subquery is a query written inside another query.
+It’s often used when you need results from one table to filter or match rows in another table.

+The subquery (inside the parentheses) always runs first.
+ Its output is then used by the outer query.